 Plaintiffs have asserted legal claims under federal antitrust law for price fixing and unlawful restraint of trade; under the Commodity Exchange Act for price manipulation, manipulation by false reporting and fraud and deceit, aiding and abetting and principal-agent liability, and under the common law.

-The Settlement Agreement and other important documents related to these Actions are available in the documents section of this website and also available for review during normal business hours at the office of the Clerk of Court, United States District Court for the Southern District of New York, 500 Pearl Street, New York, New York 10007-1312.
-If you have questions about the Notice, the procedure for registering, or the Settlement Agreements, you may contact Plaintiffs’ Interim Co-Lead Counsel at the address listed in Section FAQ 6.
+The Settlement Agreements and other important documents related to these Actions are available in the documents section of this website and also available for review during normal business hours at the office of the Clerk of Court, United States District Court for the Southern District of New York, 500 Pearl Street, New York, New York 10007-1312.
+If you have questions about the Notice, the procedure for registering, or the Settlement Agreements, you may contact Plaintiffs’ Interim Co-Lead Counsel at the address listed in the Notice.

 DO NOT CONTACT THE DISTRICT COURT OR THE CLERK'S OFFICE REGARDING THIS WEBSITE.

 To verify a previous claim submission or for any questions regarding claim status please email [email protected].

 We are currently working towards distribution; however no firm date is yet available.
 Please check the website periodically for updates.